-7 Responsibilities
+7. Responsibilities

-7.1 All our staff are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
-For example, children may feel embarrassed, humiliated, or being threatened.
-This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
-This will not prevent our staff from having a professional curiosity and speaking to the DSL(s) if they have concerns about a child.
-Our staff will also determine how best to build trusted relationships with children and young people which facilitate communication.
+7.1 All our staff understand that children may not feel ready or know how to disclose that they are being abused, neglected, exploited, or, and may not even recognise their experiences as harmful.
+Our staff act as the 'eyes and ears' for our children and young people, meaning it is their responsibility to recognise signs and indicators of abuse and respond accordingly, rather than waiting for the child to disclose.
+Children might feel embarrassed, humiliated, or threatened, possibly due to their vulnerability, disability, sexual orientation, or language barriers.
+This does not deter our staff from maintaining professional curiosity and speaking to the DSL(s) if they have concerns about a child.
+Our staff are also committed to building trusted relationships with children and young people to facilitate open communication and support the child.